 St. Philip's College adheres to the Carnegie Unit and the Student Hour definition of a credit hour as it applies today.
 A credit hour is the equivalent of one hour (50 minutes) of lecture time for a single student per week over the course of a semester, which is 16 weeks for St. Philip's College.
-Dual credit courses offered will follow the same credit hour requirements as all other St. Philip's College courses.
+P-TECH courses offered will follow the same credit hour requirements as all other St. Philip's College courses.
 All two-year Community Colleges in the State of Texas are under the guidance of the Texas Higher Education Coordinating Board (THECB) and must adhere to their guidelines when offering credit courses, as governed by the Texas Legislature.
 For general academic courses, the Lower-Division Academic Course Guide Manual (ACGM) defines the rules and regulations for assigning a semester credit hour (SCH) to courses within the college's program offerings.

 All pre-approved courses listed in the Lower-Division Academic Course Guide Manual (ACGM) correspond to course designations of the Texas Common Course Numbering System (TCCNS).
 Each entry begins with a common course prefix and number.
 In some cases, there may be a list of courses.
 Beneath the course or list of courses, a brief description appears along with a line listing the 10-digit approval number for the course and information about maximum Student Contact Hours (SCH) per student, maximum Student Contact Hours per course, and maximum contact hours per course.
-St. Philip's College is in compliance with the Lower-Division Academic Course Guide Manual (ACGM), page 94:
+St. Philip's College is in compliance with the Lower-Division Academic Course Guide Manual (ACGM).
+The following is an excerpt from the Lower-Division Academic Course Guide Manual (ACGM), page 94: